Find all the information you need to get started with the game!

 You could use clear sleeves but I’d advise against it due to the fact that Underworlds cards have slightly but noticeable tonal differences which can make identifying certain cards unintentionally easier.

 Next comes choices of sleeves available.
 GW make their own sleeves for Underworlds but I find them expensive as well as not lasting long.
 Your next option is checking out the different branded card sleeves used for other games.
 There are a lot of different companies out their but Ultra Pro Eclipse Matte sleeves and Dragon Shield sleeves are the best 2 brands currently out there.
 Just remember you’ll need standard size sleeves no matter the brand.

-I myself use Ultra Pro matte clear sleeves for fighter cards, green Ultra Pro Eclipse matte (100) sleeves for power cards and gold Dragon Shield matte sleeves for my objective deck.
-As to the question over mix of brands, it’ll be covered in an upcoming product review of card sleeves.
+I used to use Ultra Pro matte clear sleeves for fighter cards, green Ultra Pro Eclipse matte (100) sleeves for power cards but now just Dragon Shield matte apple green sleeves for the power deck and gold Dragon Shield matte sleeves for my objective deck.
+To find out why I changed brands you can read my review covering Ultra Pro vs. Dragon Shield card sleeves.

 When it comes to deck boxes GW once again make their own but I find it more style over substance.
 It’s not bad but there are better ones out their.
 With deck boxes it’s all about personal preference as there are so many on the market out there.
 I recommend Ultra Pro and Ultimate Guard deck boxes.
 Ultra Pro are cheap but effective whereas Ultimate Guard make the best deck boxes in the market at a slightly higher price point.
 Bigger deck boxes can also be used to hold your card collection if desired.